 It’s a simple fact: cold water doesn’t clean as effectively as hot water.

-Please note: check your unit’s manual to make certain that your dishwasher is designed to work with the hot water supply line.
+Note: check your unit’s manual to make sure that your dishwasher is designed to work with the hot water supply line.
 Some modern dishwashers are actually designed to hook up to either the hot or cold water supply, as they can heat the water on their own internally.

-If you’re dealing with water that is not hot enough and you’ve adjusted the temperature on your water heater, then you may want to speak with a professional.
-You may be dealing with an issue with the dishwasher thermostat or heating element.
+If you’re dealing with water that is not hot enough, and you’ve adjusted the temperature on your water heater, I recommend speaking to a professional.
+There’s a good chance there’s an issue with your dishwasher’s thermostat or heating element.

-If the wash cycle that you’re using is too short, your glasses and dishes may be gritty when they come out after the wash cycle.
-If you have a full load of dishes, it’s important you run not only a hot, but also a long wash cycle.
+So, if you have a full load of dishes, it’s important you run not only a hot but also a long wash cycle.
 It should never run on a short cycle.

-If you have a small load of dishes, a short wash cycle is likely sufficient and won’t leave you removing gritty glasses from your dishwasher at the end of the cycle.
+If you have a small load of dishes, a short wash cycle is likely enough and won’t leave you removing gritty glasses from your dishwasher at the end of the cycle.

-Ensure you’re using the accurate amount of dishwashing detergent and not using too much.
+Ensure you’re using the correct amount of dishwashing detergent to keep your dishwasher from leaving specks and spots on your glasses.
 Too much detergent won’t dissolve entirely during the wash cycle.

-If you’re using a quality detergent, the dispenser door could be your problem.
-The door may be blocked, preventing it from opening fully during the wash cycle, or the door may be faulty and require repair.
-Make sure to keep larger dishes away from the door to ensure this doesn’t keep the door from opening.
+If you’re using a high-quality detergent, chances are the dispenser door is blocked, preventing it from opening fully during the wash cycle.
+It’s also likely that the door is faulty and requires repair.

-If you continue to have issues, consider reaching out to a professional for further assistance, as there may be an underlying issue.
-In the meantime, consider checking out some of our other articles below and thanks for reading!
+If your dishwasher continues to leave grit on your glasses, consider contacting a professional for further assistance.
+In the meantime, consider checking out some of our other articles below, and thanks for reading!